freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 ### The FreeMoCap Foundation (FMC-F)
+- Economically self-sustaining combination research/software development institute
-  - 501c3
+- 501c3 IRS certified public charity
-  - Indpendently support FreeMoCap Project/Community
+- **"Sustainability through replicability"**
+  - Maintain organizational documents, Standard Operating Procedures (SOPs), and eductional outreach to encourage others to create organizations with similar stucture to FMC-F
+  - Good for other people from wildly different domains (not relevant to FMC-F mission)
+  - Could spawn sub-orgs from with FMC-F (optionally existing within FMC-F umbrella, either as non-profit or for-profit org)
+#### Responsibilities:
+- Support and development for core software(s)
+- Support Research in related fields (including training, mentorship, and grant support)
+  - Neuroscience (human and non-human)
+    - Motor control (mocap)
+    - Visual/oculomotor neuroscience (eye tracking)
+    - Developmental studies
+  - Biomechanics
+  - Applied clinical research
+    - Injury rehabilitation
+    - Gait and posture
+    - Age-related
+    - Developmental
+  - Robotics
+  - etc
+- Manage annual workshop and conference
+  - `FreeMoCamp` is like summer camp, hackathon, workshop, education/training focus
+  - `FreeMoCon` more of a conference vibe
+  - Pair them up, so `FreeMoCamp` runs during the week and leads straight into `FreeMoCon` on the weekend
 - Handle security, privacy of data, codebase, and user info
-  - Paying a core set of maintainer/developers
+- Pay salaries of a core set of maintainer/developers
+- Offer contract work to the FreeMoCap Community

 #### Revenue streams
   - Federated/Co-op models and datasets
     - Federated datasets